PacktPublishing/Becoming-a-Rockstar-SRE/Chapter-11/readme.md

 ### Chapter 11 - The Worker Bees - Orchestrations of Serverless, containers and Kubernetes Lab

-## Understanding orchestrated worker reliabity and retries lab
+## Understanding orchestrated worker reliability and retries lab

 ### Learning objectives